Off-Grid Solar and Wind Generated Power

 the fact that over-split wood gives the appearance of more wood since

 more area is required to stack.
 Whereas, if your wood

 supply is stout in larger pieces, you get more wood for your

-that the door be opened to manually shovel out the ash build-up while
+that the door to the firebox be repeatedly opened to manually shovel out the ash build-up.
+When opening

-the door numerous times in a day and night exposed the surrounding area
+the door numerous times exposes the surrounding area

 The fireplace seen below shows the tray beneath the firebox that is